Sun Damage Treatment

 What is Sun Damage?

-Long term and repeated exposure to sunlight, especially ultraviolet light, can cause a variety of cosmetic and medical problems related to the skin, commonly referred to as sun damage.
+Long-term and repeated exposure to sunlight, especially ultraviolet light, can cause a variety of cosmetic and medical problems related to the skin, commonly referred to as sun damage.
 Sun damage can affect any area of the skin as a result of excessive exposure to the ultraviolet (UV) rays of the sun.
-Sun damage most commonly occurs on the face, hands and arms, and may lead to sun spots, age spots, rough skin and wrinkles.
+Sun damage most commonly occurs on the face, hands, and arms, and may lead to sunspots, age spots, rough skin, and wrinkles.
 Years of sun exposure can also lead to premature aging and skin cancer.
-Some individuals may notice skin lesions that are a form of actinic keratosis, which is is a precancerous skin condition that develops from years of sun exposure.
+Some individuals may notice skin lesions that are a form of actinic keratosis, which is a precancerous skin condition that develops from years of sun exposure.

-The best treatment against sun damage is preventing it from occurring in the first place.
+The best treatment against sun damage is to prevent it from occurring in the first place.
 It is important to wear sunscreen on a daily basis and avoid excessive exposure to the sun, especially during mid-day hours when the sun is strongest.
 Additional ways to prevent sun damage include:

 - Wear a hat in the sun